Teaching Algebra Top 5 Tips!

-If you’re anything like me then a mere whisper of Planning “ALGEBRA” will send a shiver down your spine, make your palms sweaty & incite PROCRASTINATION on an epic scale…Cleaning the Pantry, Tupperware Drawer & even the OVEN… Trying to plan anything beyond a few simple patterning activities & “What comes next?” tasks is all I can really muster.
+If you’re anything like me then a mere whisper of planning and teaching “ALGEBRA” will send a shiver down your spine, make your palms sweaty & incite PROCRASTINATION on an epic scale…Cleaning the pantry, Tupperware drawer & even the OVEN… Trying to plan anything beyond a few simple patterning activities & “What comes next?” tasks is all I can really muster.
 I really struggle with what Algebra is all about at a Primary level and teaching Algebra worries me, as I tend to think of it from a High School Perspective and so find it hard to plan Learning Experiences that really help my students develop the language, strategies, skills & knowledge needed to “DO Algebra”.
-All this changed after a visit from Dr.Paul Swan…who showed us some simple hands-on activities which were motivating, yet curriculum focussed, rich and engaging…READ MORE…
+All this changed after a visit from Dr.Paul Swan…who showed us some simple hands-on activities which were motivating, yet curriculum focussed, and engaging.

 - Apply number sense and strategies for counting and representing numbers

 - Explore the magnitude and properties of numbers

 - Apply a range of strategies for computation and understand the connections between operations

 - Recognise patterns and understand the concepts of variable and function

 - Build on their understanding of the number system to describe relationships and formulate generalisations

 - Recognise equivalence and solve equations and inequalities

 - Apply their number and algebra skills to conduct investigations, solve problems and communicate their reasoning

 - Year 1 – ACMNA018